jtfogarty/md-blog/README.md

+# Information
+ - this was created in Feb 2022 to learn gitpod and use for Svelte training from Udemy.
+ - it is probably out of date from the change to svelte kit

 # using gitpod
 - create new repo with readme file
 - create issue in new repo and name in setup svelte